evolven-software/evolven-cli/README.md

 evolven.bat policy pull -n "@Access"
 # edit the policy in a text editor
 # ...
-# test the policy on a hosts that answers a search query
+# test the policy on hosts that match a search query
 evolven.bat policy test -f .\evolven-policies\_Access.yaml -c "host:sergey"
+# test the policy on hosts that match a the scope that is defined in the policy
+evolven.bat policy test -f .\evolven-policies\_Access.yaml -s
+# test the policy on hosts that match a the scope that is defined in the policy and the search criteria
+evolven.bat policy test -f .\evolven-policies\_Access.yaml -s -c "host:sergey"
 # push the policy to the Evolven server
 evolven.bat policy push -f .\evolven-policies\_Access.yaml
 # Logout from the Evolven server